 1. Eva Velasquez, President & CEO of Identity Theft Resource Center

-2. Julia Anguin, Editor in Chief and Co-founder of The MarkUp
+2. Julia Angwin, Editor-in-Chief and Co-founder of The MarkUp

-Winner and two-time finalist for the Pulitzer Prize, Julia Anguin is an investigative reporter (formerly for the Wall Street Journal and ProPublica) and published book author with extensive experience covering the technology and the people it impacts.
+Winner and two-time finalist for the Pulitzer Prize, Julia Angwin is an investigative reporter (formerly for the Wall Street Journal and ProPublica) and published book author with extensive experience covering the technology and the people it impacts.
 She co-founded The MarkUp, a nonprofit newsroom that “watches big tech” and is a great source of useful materials, tips and investigations of privacy violations by tech companies, industries and governments alike.
-Find Julia on these channels:

-Brian Krebbs is a globally recognized cybersecurity expert, independent investigative journalist, and author of the New York Times Best Seller, Spam Nation.
+Brian Krebs is a globally recognized cybersecurity expert, independent investigative journalist, and author of the New York Times Best Seller, Spam Nation.
 He also writes his own blog, KrebsOnSecurity, where he exposes cybercrime and data breaches across companies.
-Connect with Brian on these platforms:

 4. Eva Galperin, Director of Cybersecurity at Electronic Frontier Foundation (EFF)